wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-8.&emsp;Have you really considered how many opportunities you have had to gladden yourself, and how many of them [opportunities to gladden yourself] you have refused?
+8. Have you really considered how many opportunities you have had to gladden yourself, and how many of them [opportunities to gladden yourself] you have refused?
 <sup>2</sup>There is no limit to the power of a Son of God, but he [a Son of God] can limit the expression of his [a-Son-of-God’s] power as much as he [a Son of God] chooses.
 <sup>3</sup>Your mind and mine [my mind] can unite in shining your ego away, releasing the strength of God into everything you think and do.
 <sup>4</sup>Do not settle for anything less than this [the strength of God], and refuse to accept anything but this [the strength of God] as your goal.